mzdemmy/tweetypy/README.md

 Effect on focus group:  Map K-12 School migration in gentrification communities: minority vs non-minority rate over past 50 years
 Show me the data: Intra- and inter-community migration patterns of minority/non-minority students to private, public, charter schools in/near these communities

-Research Question(s) to Answer:
-What is the gentrification trend over the past 10-15 years in DC Proper?
+Original Research Question(s) to Answer (these are subject to change) What is the gentrification trend over the past 10-15 years in DC Proper?
 What are the schools (public, private, charter) in/around these communities and the percentage of minority to non-minority students at these schools over the past 10-15 years?
 How does the relationship between gentrification and segregation change the student diversity make-up at k-12 schools?

-Data Sources/Sets We Can Use:
+Data Sources/Sets We Can Start With:
 (sources)
 Census Data/usa.IPUMS.org
 NCES.ed.gov